 With clean hair, place a few strands of loose hair into a bowl of water and over a few minutes observe how the hair reacts to the water.

-If the hair sinks to the bottom rather quickly, it may be highly porous.
+If the hair sinks to the bottom rather quickly, you may have high porosity hair.
 If the hair seems to float in the middle of bowl of water, it has normal porosity.
 If the hair floats on top and doesn’t sink much, it may have low porosity.

-There’s another easy way to test porosity, called the Water Test (And this one happens to be Jess’ personal fave).
+There’s another easy porosity quiz called the Water Test (And this one happens to be Jess’ personal fave).

 With clean hair, section off a small panel of hair and tie the rest back.